cloudinary/cloudinary_angular/README.md

 * [Glitch example](https://glitch.com/edit/#!/cloudinary-angular-sdk)

 ## Installation ######################################################################
-Install the SDK version that matches your Angular version
+Install the SDK version that supports the Angular version you are using:

+* For Angular 2, use `2.x`
+* For Angular 4, use `4.x`
+* For Angular 5 or 6, use `5.x`.

+For example:

 ```shell
 npm install @cloudinary/angular-5.x --save
 ```